 - Priority will be given to those students who are 25 years old or older.

-Award amounts to eligible students are based on the institution’s allocation and their packaging policy.
+Award amounts to eligible students are based on the institution’s allocation and its packaging policy.
 Awards may vary with each academic year.
 Awards will not be paid for summer semesters, quarters or terms.

 - Must file a FAFSA or the Renewal FAFSA at least annually